 A young Charles Koch was exposed to Buchanan’s re-interpretation of Calhoun’s re-intepretation of the founders’ intentions, and embarked on a lifelong mission to indoctrinate the world in the religion of hyper-libertarian Ayn Randian fiscal austerity.

 New lie, same as the old lie.
 The old lie is that America was never intended to be a democracy — which is doublespeak nonsense.
+The old lie is that the Declaration of Independence was wrong — that all men are not created equal; that the entire reason we founded a new nation was somehow misguided.
 But “conservatives” have been fighting fervently for this original Big Lie since time immemorial.

 So: Charles Koch is the new John C. Calhoun.
 He and his vast navel-gazing empire of “think tanks” and other organs of self-regurgitation have managed to brainwash enough people and operate enough bots to make it almost a coin toss whether the average citizen believes the nation was founded as a democratic republic or an authoritarian theocracy.